Agarwaldevi25/PumpGain-Sniper-Bot/README.md

 Main Commands:

 - /Start - the Bot will display the main Menu and generate a new unique wallet which can be extracted at any moment by the user via the Menu Option "Wallets"
+- /Stop - Stops the Sniping loop and Returns the Main Menu.
+- /Settings - Displays the current Trading Settings to the user, these can be changed via the Main Menu Button "Trade Settings"

+Rest of the Options are directly accessible via the Main Menu

 ## Settings 🔧